daeil-H/scom/README.md

 * .NET ScomDriver : ScomDriver library developed in .NET
 * Java ScomDriver: ScomDriver library developed in Java

-# 🔎 How to Development ScomDriver
+# 🔎 How to Use ScomDriver & Development
 ### Java
 #### environment
 * JDK: 1.6.0_45